Stay Nice and Comfy With a Heat Recovery Ventilator

+If you have poor indoor air quality or a high moisture problem in your home, a heat recovery ventilator (HRV) may be the solution you’re looking for.
 The unit consists of two ventilation ducts that pass between the inside and outside of your home.
 One duct carries fresh air inside, while the other vents stale air outside.
 Both ducts run through a heat exchanger, allowing the warm air to pass its heat on to the cool air without the two contaminating each other.
 This continuous exchange of air removes moisture, mold, and odours, and provides consistent air quality in your home.

-Exhaust Fans For Kitchens, Bathrooms And More
+Exhaust Fans for Kitchens, Bathrooms, and More

 Seemingly invisible, and often neglected, exhaust fan systems are usually invisible to home and business owners.
 The pros at Hydro-Flo know this simple part of any building is a key safety feature designed to protect your family, guests, and property – and needs to be kept in safe running order.
 Contact our team for inspections, installations, and any repair or maintenance work on your exhaust fan systems.